CONFEDERATION OF CANADA

 THE CANADIAN GOVERNMENT

 Canada is a constitutional monarchy and a federal state with a democratic parliament.
 As in many constitutional monarchies, there is a clear separation in roles between the Head of State and the Head of Government.
-The Governor General is appointed by The Queen (on the advice of the Canadian Prime Minister).
+The Governor General is appointed by The King (on the advice of the Canadian Prime Minister).
 Canada's Head of Government is the Prime Minister who is an elected representative of the people of Canada and head of his political party.

 Canada's Parliament Buildings are located in Ottawa, Ontario, the nation's capital.
 Ottawa proper was founded in 1827 by Col. John By, an engineer in charge of construction of the Rideau Canal.
 At first called Bytown, it was re-named after the Ottawa, an Algonquian-speaking people, in 1855.
 In 1858, Ottawa was chosen by Queen Victoria to be the capital of the United Provinces of Canada, and in 1867 it became capital of the Dominion of Canada.